-2019-2020 Career-Technical Planning District Report Card
+Career-Technical Planning District Report Card

 The annual Report Card for Career-Technical Planning Districts (CTPDs) and Joint Vocational School District (JVSDs) issued by the Ohio Department of Education showed continued improvement.
-This Report shows results for the graduating class of 2019 and five year graduation rate for the class of 2018, and also provides the community with an accounting of performance measures as required by the U.S. Department of Education for FY 20.
-Results for the CTPD which includes Great Oaks:
+This Report shows graduation rates and also provides the community with an accounting of performance measures as required by the U.S. Department of Education.
+As of this writing, 2020-2021 results for the CTPD which includes Great Oaks were not available, so the following are from the 2019-2020 Report Card: